cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Also we want to cordially thank the open source developers, who encouraged us with their code or who build code we can use, e.g.
-- the libraries OpenSSL, GMP/MPIR and NTL,
+- the libraries OpenSSL, GMP/MPIR, APFLOAT and NTL,
 - the installation software NSIS (http://nsis.sourceforge.net/Main_Page),
 - the text editor software Scintilla (http://scintilla.sourceforge.net),
 - the Hex Control (www.codeguru.com/Cpp/controls/controls/article.php/c5287).